DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-Here you can see that the initialization of the dhtmlxWindow component is the same as initialization of the other components.

-Rendering of the dhtmlxWindow-based View will look like this:
+But rendering of the View based on DHTMLX Window will look like this:

 ~~~js
 import { View } from "dhx-optimus";